 Overall levels of teacher recruitment at secondary schools are relatively consistent across these different clusters, though poorer areas have tended to show increases since the pandemic while more affluent ones have shown decreases.
 The chart below shows the rate of teacher job adverts across different types of area clusters.
-The fall in job adverts has been greatest in affluent urban areas, falling from 124 adverts per 1,000 teachers to 105 adverts.
-Schools in the poor urban clusters have seen a small increase since 2018/19, up from 97 to 105 adverts per 1,000 teachers.
+The fall in job adverts has been greatest in affluent urban and suburban areas, falling from 184 and 156 adverts per 1,000 teachers to 140 and 119 adverts, respectively.
+By contrast, adverts in poor urban areas have been flat.